 We’ve seen a plethora of companies make diversity and inclusion statements to show their solidarity with the African American community.
 However, it is ultimately in OUR hands to create opportunities for ourselves.

-The Black Wall Street Black Business Expo (BWSBE), hosted by our charitable arm, The Financial Literacy Institute, Inc., was such an impactful event, we’re bringing it back June 4, 2022 at The Westin Peachtree Plaza, Atlanta from 12pm – 6pm EST as an annual event that pays homage to African American heritage and highlights the excellence of African Americans that was exemplified through the existence of Black Wall Street.
-(Check out BWSBE 2021)!
+The Black Wall Street Black Business Expo (BWSBE), hosted by our charitable arm, The Financial Literacy Institute, Inc., was such an impactful event, we’re bringing it back June 2-3, 2023 at IMPACT Event Center as an annual event that pays homage to African American heritage and highlights the excellence of African Americans that was exemplified through the existence of Black Wall Street.